Management of Hazardous Substances

-Licensing controls are implemented under the Environmental Protection and Management Act (EPMA) and the Fire Safety Act.
+Licensing controls are implemented under the Environmental Protection and Management Act (EPMA).
 The licensing controls prevent unauthorised persons from handling such substances and ensure proper safeguards are taken at all times in the handling of the substances to prevent and mitigate accidental releases if they occur.

 Any person who wishes to import, sell or export any hazardous substance controlled under the Environmental Protection and Management Act (EPMA) must obtain a Licence.